Apps installed from the Ecwid App Market

 Retrieving an access token for external apps includes the following steps:

-1. User installs application, Ecwid redirects the user to the return URL.
+1. When users install the app, Ecwid redirects them to the redirectUrl with an additional temporary code parameter.
 Reach out to us at [email protected] to set or change it for your app.

-2. Your code requests an access token from Ecwid in the background.
-This access_token will be used as API key in all API calls.
+2. Your code exchanges temporary code for an access token from Ecwid in the background.
+This token can be used in REST API calls.

 📘

 User needs to go through all these steps only once in order for your app to get and store access token for that user.
-This token will be used in any call you make to Ecwid API on behalf of the user.
+Token will be used in any call you make to Ecwid API on behalf of the user.

 1. Merchant is redirected